Pawko23/To-Do-List/README.md

 5. Exiting the Application:
 * Enter `5` and press Enter.

-6. Viewing your To-Do List
+6. Viewing your To-Do List:
-Your to-do list will be displayed after each action, showing the current status of each task, including name, description, and whether it's completed or in progress.
+* Your to-do list will be displayed after each action, showing the current status of each task, including name, description, and whether it's completed or in progress.

 # License